Preparation For Receiving Holy Communion

 Men and boys should wear clean (semi-formal, formal) pants, shirts, and shoes with socks.
 Sloppy clothing, logo T-shirts, athletic shoes are not appropriate for Divine Services.

 Women and girls should wear modest dresses or skirts that cover the knees and blouses that cover the chest and upper arms.
-Women and girls are required to cover their heads during prayer as the Apostle Paul instructs in his epistle to the Corinthians.
+As the Apostle Paul instructs in his epistle to the Corinthians, married women are encouraged to cover their heads during prayer.
 Makeup such as lipstick and lip balm should be removed prior to reverencing the icons or approaching for Holy Communion.

 Exceptions are made for the younger children (under seven) but as they grow older they should be instructed in the proper dress for these practices set patterns for the future habits.